Table of Contents

-Its afferent nerve pathways come from the striatum, the subthalamic nucleus and the thalamus.
+Its afferent nerve pathways come from the striatum, subthalamic nucleus, and thalamus.
 Efferent nerve pathways go to the thalamus as well as to the cerebral cortex.

-The subthalamic nucleus is connected to the pallidum through afferent nerve pathways (inhibiting) and through efferent nerve pathways (stimulating).
-It also receives afferent nerve pathways from the cerebrum and thalamus.
+The subthalamic nucleus is connected to the pallidum through afferent (inhibiting) and efferent (stimulating) nerve pathways.
+It also receives afferent nerves from the cerebrum and thalamus.

-There is, for example, a functional loop which specifically acts on the muscles of mouth and face, another one which controls the motor skills of the eyes and more complex loops that are related to cognitive performance, motivation and inner drive.
-This is why disorders of the basal ganglia exhibit not only motor-related symptoms but also mental-motivational and demential changes.
+There is, for example, a functional loop which specifically acts on the muscles of the mouth and face, another one which controls the motor skills of the eyes.
+In addition, there are more complex loops that are related to cognitive performance, motivation, and inner drive.
+This is why disorders of the basal ganglia exhibit not only motor-related symptoms but also mental motivational and dementia changes.